 A contact form also makes it easier to redirect emails to relevant departments like support, sales, technical queries, feedback, etc. However, your form must not have mandatory fields that are irrelevant.
 You also don’t want the form to look intimidating.
 Most people don’t want to answer any questions just for you to answer a few of their own queries.
 Also, many people are wary of their data being harvested by businesses.

 It shouldn’t just say “Contact Us,” “Contact Page” or “Talk to Us,” it needs to start with something personal.
 The headline should tell the visitor to your page that you want them to contact you because there is a lot that your business can do for them.

 Here is an example of a compelling headline for your contact page, “Let’s do something amazing.”
 Another good example used by a web design agency is: “Don’t be a stranger, just say hello” As you can see that there is no attempt to clamor for attention, it is friendly and invites the visitor to work with the business.
 It is personal and short, something which your headline should always be if you want people to read it.

-Nobody and especially not prospective clients want to be kept waiting.
-So, you need to reassure them that your company or a person responsible for communicating with them will get in touch.
+Nobody and especially not prospective clients, want to be kept waiting.
+You will need to reassure them that your company or a person responsible for communicating with them will get in touch.

-Nobody likes waiting so if you could give them an ETA of when they can expect to hear back that’s always good.
-Generally, an ETA of 1 business day is good, but 3 business days is generally the standard in most industries.
+Nobody likes waiting, so if you could give them an ETA of when they can expect to hear back, that’s always good.
+Generally, an ETA of 1 business day is good, but three business days is generally the standard in most industries.
 The point is to be realistic.
 If you receive lots of messages, it is possible to change the response time accordingly.
 The important thing is to ensure that your potential clients or visitors are always kept in the loop.

 Even though everyone knows what to do on the contact page, but not everyone will contact you.
 Some may need a bit of a push to contact you.
 So, you’ll want to give them something, perhaps an incentive.